AJ55P/AJ55P.github.io/README.md

-# *Hello!*
+## My Portfolio website

----
+Hello, this is the repo for my portfolio website, using github pages!
+Within the site are links to my github for web projects, and my LinkedIn.

-## This is the repo for my portfolio.
+\
-## Within the site are links to my github, web projects, and my Linkedin.
+\
-## Thanks again for visiting !
+**Thanks for visiting !**